minecraft-dev/mcdev.io/install.markdown

 `Configure Minecraft Development Plugin Updates` and press `Enter`.
 This will bring up a window which will allow you to change your channel at any time.

+Due to a quirk with how IntelliJ handles plugin updates, you may not be able to automatically move from a pre-release channel back to stable.
+If this happens, you will need to manually uninstall the plugin and reinstall it after selecting the stable channel.

 Pre-release builds are builds targeting a new feature.
 They may not have all the latest and greatest features of the main `Stable` channel, but we try our best to keep them in sync.
 If you find issues with a pre-release build please file a bug report on our [issue](https://github.com/DemonWav/MinecraftDevIntelliJ/issues) tracker, or ping us in our